 Environmental Pollution Caused by Cesspools

 To empty cesspools, factory farms routinely spray the waste onto surrounding land.
 Devries explains to One Green Planet, “I was shocked at the sheer size of their open-air pits of toxic waste (some are several football fields in surface area), and the extent to which they spray such waste high into the air where it carries to people’s neighborhoods.
 I also spent time visiting neighbors, and experienced firsthand how the overpowering odor of raw sewage invades their homes without warning.”

 When this waste is sprayed, it carries airborne pollutants and toxins with it.
 Ammonia, hydrogen sulfite, endotoxins, methane, carbon dioxide, and bacteria are all transported through the air due to this spraying.
 Both Swine Flu and Avian Flu can be transferred from animals to humans through the air.

 Yet, as Devries tells One Green Planet, “There are federal regulations pertaining to the ambient air pollution, but these factory farms can avoid falling under such regulations when the pollutants are simply sprayed into the air at intervals, rather than remaining ambient.”

-However, the impact of these airborne toxins are incredibly real.
+However, the impact of these airborne toxins is incredibly real.

 Factory Farms and Human Health